VladimirMarkelov/clui/README.md

 * GridView (Table to show structured data - only virtual and readonly mode with scroll support)
 * [FilePicker](/docs/fselect.md)
 * LoginDialog - a simple authorization dialog with two fields: Username and Password
+* TextDisplay - a "virtual" text view control: it does not store any data, every time it needs to draw its line it requests the line from external source by line ID

 ## Screenshots
 The main demo (theme changing and radio group control)